Financing Your ADU: Options and Considerations

 Personal loans offer quick access to funds without using your home as collateral.
 This protects your home equity and avoids placing liens on your property.
 However, personal loans typically carry higher interest rates (6-15% or more, depending on credit) and shorter repayment terms (3-7 years) than secured loans, resulting in higher monthly payments.

-Personal loans make sense for smaller modular ADU projects or as supplementary funding, bridging gaps between primary financing and total project costs.
+Personal loans make sense for smaller ADU projects or as supplementary funding, bridging gaps between primary financing and total project costs.
 They work particularly well if you have excellent credit,t qualifying for competitive rates but lack sufficient home equity for equity-based borrowing.

 FHA and VA Loans for ADUs